-- Know and understand the dimensions of social sciences research and the application of an integrated model of scientific research in industrial psychology research. - Know and understand paradigm perspectives and identify central issues in the different paradigms. - Know and understand the focus areas of research at the North-West university (Potchefstroom campus). - Know and apply the instruments of research. - Know the components of research problems and be able to formulate a problem statement and apply the knowledge and skills in order to develop a reference list according to APA guidelines. - Formulate guidelines to ensure ethical psychological research. - Know the components of a research proposal and be able to write a research proposal. - Know and understand the different forms of research and demonstrate how valid conclusions can be promoted. - Evaluate the different sampling methods and factors influencing the sample size. - Evaluate the different research designs, show how bias in the design can be controlled for, demonstrate knowledge regarding the choice of/or development of measuring instruments and describe how results can be presented and interpreted.
+- Know and understand the dimensions of social sciences research and the application of an integrated model of scientific research in industrial psychology research. - Know and understand paradigm perspectives and identify central issues in the different paradigms. - Know and understand the focus areas of research at the North-West university (Potchefstroom campus). - Know and apply the instruments of research. - Know the components of research problems and be able to formulate a problem statement and apply the knowledge and skills in order to develop a reference list according to APA guidelines. - Formulate guidelines to ensure ethical psychological research. - Know the components of a research proposal and be able to write a research proposal. - Know and understand the different forms of research and demonstrate how valid conclusions can be promoted. - Evaluate the different sampling methods and factors influencing the sample size. - Evaluate the different research designs, show how bias in the design can be controlled for, demonstrate knowledge regarding the choice of/or development of measuring instruments and describe how results can be presented and interpreted - Evaluate and integrate industrial psychology literature in order to identify research opportunities to come up with solutions for problems.